sydneyliao/IoTParkingLot/README.md

 <img src="images/螢幕擷取畫面 2025-01-08 154346.png" alt="channel" title="channel" width="400">

 #### 2. Motor.py
 Depends on the angle you want your fence to go up and down, you may change the code.
-For more detail,visit [Control motor](https://docs.sunfounder.com/projects/umsk/en/latest/05_raspberry_pi/pi_lesson33_servo.html).
+For more detail, visit [Control motor](https://docs.sunfounder.com/projects/umsk/en/latest/05_raspberry_pi/pi_lesson33_servo.html).
 #### 3. clear.py and viewDatabase.py
 These two files allow the programmer to revert changes of ``car.json``and check its current content.
+#### 4. main.py
+Run this code to see the smart parking system!
+## Video link